intuit/Ignite/docs/pages/Publishing.md

 }
 ```

 Now all that's left to do is to publish to github-pages!
 Run the publish docs command and if everything goes well your 'gh-pages' branch should be updated with the new documentation bundle.
-A little more setup is needed for a Continuos Integration environment.
+A little more setup is needed for a continuous integration environment.

 ## Continuous Integration